angusdowling/Stripped/README.md

 <h3>A thanks to</h3>
 All the people that let me use their code to build this project.

-1. Shaune West for his baseline grid mixins <a href="https://github.com/theshaune/whiski" title="theshaune">https://github.com/theshaune/whiski</a>
+1. Shaune West for his baseline grid & font sizing mixins <a href="https://github.com/theshaune/whiski" title="theshaune">https://github.com/theshaune/whiski</a>